 The spacious facility has served as the Bulldogs' on-campus volleyball home since 1997.
 Current State head coach Jenny Hazelwood was a member of the Mississippi State team that played Georgia (October 3, 1997) in the first volleyball match at the Newell-Grissom Building.
-Her fourth MSU volleyball edition is scheduled to play 13 matches at the Newell-Grissom Building this fall, including the season-opening MSU Maroon Classic.
+Her sixth MSU volleyball edition is scheduled to play 16 matches at the Newell-Grissom Building this fall, including the Maroon Classic and the Bulldog Invitational.

 Including nearly 600 maroon chair back seats installed in the arena's east stands prior to the start of the 2006 campaign, the volleyball-exclusive facility, featuring 12,000 square feet of hardwood flooring, has arena seating for more than 2,000.

-The five most-attended volleyball events at the Newell-Grissom Building have occurred in the last two years.
+Nine of the ten most-attended volleyball events at the Newell-Grissom Building have occurred in the last four years.
 MSU eclipsed the 1,000-mark in attendance twice in 2011, including a facility-record 3,021 that packed the arena August 26 for a season-opening match against Southern Illinois.
 MSU and Florida were the only SEC teams to eclipse the 3,000 attendance mark in a regular season match in 2011.

 Located adjacent to State's football stadium, Davis Wade Stadium, the Newell-Grissom Building has undergone a myriad of significant transformations since its arrival on the MSU scene in the early 1950s.